- All part of the deal, the blindfold is on

 Of course there was a planned diversion for snacks.
 One cannot be expected to find linesider treasures without snacks.
 At the helm, Grandpa Bob Kolb, aka Kwazii, aka Papa, oversaw the eel purchase, advising, “You have to have one snake.”
 Team Simpson was battle tested for sure.

-Underway again, nine year old Micheal Simpson observed, “I don’t think there’s any fish left in the pond.”
+Underway again, nine year old Michael Simpson observed, “I don’t think there’s any fish left in the pond.”
 Environmental conditions, lack of bait?
 “No,” he replied through a slight smile, “We caught them all.”
 Simpson brothers’ smiles say it all.

 Gus manned the bow.
 A proud Green Beret, he regulated snacks, maintained order.
 Boats have rules.
 Huge is pronounced (h)yo͞oj with extra points given for emphasis, style and volume.
 Gabe is relied on to apply “The Juice,” his magic elixir, spoken to the rod, to bring luck and fish.
 Johnny Cash plays on the radio.
 They sing pirate songs, like “The pirates who do don’t do anything”.
 On Speedy McSkiff, there’s always time for pirate songs.